lsst-dm/dmtn-056/design.rst

 .. note::

-   As with everything else in the Common Schema, the provenance system used in the operations data backbone will almost certainly involve additional fields and tables, and what's in the Common Schema will just be a view.
-But the provenance tables here are even more of a blind straw-man than the rest of the Common Schema (which is derived more directly from SuperTask requirements), and I certainly expect it to change based on feedback; I think this reflects all that we need outside the operations system, but how operations implements their system should probably influence the details.
+   As with everything else in the common Registry schema, the provenance system used in the operations data backbone will almost certainly involve additional fields and tables, and what's in the schema will just be a view.
+But the provenance tables here are even more of a blind straw-man than the rest of the schema (which is derived more directly from SuperTask requirements), and I certainly expect it to change based on feedback; I think this reflects all that we need outside the operations system, but how operations implements their system should probably influence the details.

 .. _DatasetExpression: